 OUR VALUES & HISTORY

-For 95 years, our family has served our community as funeral directors.
+For nearly 100 years, our family has served our community as funeral directors.

 "Each of the four generations of Cardinals who has led the firm has also spent a number of years experiencing other challenges before we’ve settled down and concentrated on the funeral home.
 I don’t know if it is in the genes, but we Cardinals seem to need a bit of seasoning before we can effectively focus on the role death plays in life.
 Perhaps it is our passion for life that has shaped our funeral home’s commitment to ensuring death rituals and bereavement services provide true comfort to the living."